Developer Guide

 - whether each question was answered correctly.

-These operations are as exactly written in the QuizModel
+These operations are as exactly written in the QuizModel and Model interface.

 4.3.2.
 Usage Scenario